Dear fellow practitioners,

 I’m not going to show you how to make money while you sleep or travel the world.

-I’m not going to school you on how to have better coaching skills.
-Or how to become a better writer.
-Or find your niche.
-Or have a high conversion rate.
+I’m not going to give you my take on the best coaching skills.
+Or show you how to find your niche.
+Or how to have a high conversion rate.

 Laine and I chose to create this resource for practitioners for two reasons: